Rhode Island Elections Project logo

 Scope

-State legislative election results, district composition, and historical change over time.
+State legislative election results, turnout analysis, precinct tools, and historical change from 2012 through 2024.

 Researchers